MyNameIsJonathan/playbar/README.md

 ### PUT /likes/

 Update like for a song.
 Song data is sent as an object in the request body.
-The response is a boolean true/false.

 **Parameters**